narendrakumar9867/AI-Engineer-Assignment/understand-task.md

 ## Why This Fits ANDLAKE

-This task mirrors realistic ANDLAKE workflows:
+This assignment aligns with ANDLAKE because it combines:

-- natural language objective to structured experimentation
+- **Analytics Agent**: natural language goal to structured analytical action.
-- robust experimentation and explainability in one interface
-- agentic decision behavior with transparent traces
+- **Notebook workflows**: exploration, experimentation, and reporting.
+- **ML platform workflows**: training, evaluation, comparison, and explainability.
+- **Agentic systems**: planner, validator, dynamic tool use, reflection, and final synthesis.
-- safe and reliable recommendations with escalation logic
+- **Reliable AI behavior**: guardrails, uncertainty handling, and escalation logic.

+This is stronger than a simple model training assignment because it evaluates technical depth, system thinking, and product usability together.

 ## Reviewer Expectations